"Oh, it's just my OCD."

 AND THEN you do something to make it stop. or go away. or to erase the danger: "Compulsions" are something that make you feel better or safer in the moment, even if they don't seem to make sense, and they might include:

-- mental rituals such as reviewing, praying,
+- covert or mental rituals such as reviewing, praying, as in the case with "pure O"

 - physical rituals, such as checking, counting, cleansing, repeatedly asking others for reassurance, or "confessing" your thoughts, asking others to confirm that you're okay,